gernd/gernd.github.io/_drafts/learning-clojure.md

 ---

 ## Why learning clojure?
+TODO journey picture
+### Where I come from
+* Turbo Pascal in School
+* Basic
-* Background, experience with programming languages so far
+* Background, experience with programming languages so far - Where I come from?
-  * Lot of Java
+  * Lots of Java
-  * C
+  * C and C++
   * Experience with Spring Boot <-> implementing Web services
+  * Toyed around with Javascript
   * "Backend Programmer"
+    * Interested in Software Architecture and Databases
+* Why learn a new programming language?
+  * Heard about functional programming in university (Standard ML)
+  * Took some trainings (props to Mike Sperber)
+  * my interest was growing
+  * looking for a "real" functional programming language to learn it
+  * how does it feel to program in a functional paradigm language?
+* Why Clojure?
+  * Why Clojure (and not e.g. Haskell)
+    * can be compiled to JVM Bytecode (can benefit from existing JVM)
+    * existing Java libraries can be used
 * interesting facts about clojure
   * REPL
   * totally different than the programming languages I have worked with